rht-labs-events/summit-lab-2018-doc/labIntro/README.md

 #### Grafana

 Grafana is used to graphically represent cluster data.
-It interacts directly with Prometheus as datasource.
+It interacts directly with Prometheus as its data source.

  ![alt text](img/grafana.png)

-Grafana is pre-built with dashboards to assist you during the course of this lab.
-Although not every of them is needed to finish lab scenarios, it is highly recommeded that you have a look at all of them.
+Grafana is pre-built with useful dashboards to assist you during the course of this lab.
+Although not every one of them is needed to finish the lab scenarios, it is highly recommended that you have a closer look at all of them.

-The first time you log into Grafana, in the top-left corner you should see a "Home" tap.
+The first time you logon to Grafana, you will see a "Home" tab in the top-left corner.

 ![alt text](img/grafana-home.png)

-If you click on it, a drop-down list with every available dashboard should appear.
+If you click on the "Home" tab, a drop-down list with every available dashboard should appear.

 ![alt text](img/grafana-dashboards.png)

-Here are the 3 Grafana dashboards strictly neccesary to finish  the whole lab.
+Below are the 3 Grafana dashboards strictly necessary to finish this lab.

 **Labs Generic**